-From September to November US$ 40.00 per person for the first 8 days & 7 USD per day afterwards.
+From September to November US$ 40.00 per person for the first 8 days & 7 USD per day afterward.

-From December to August US$ 30.00 per person for the first 8 days & 7 USD per day afterwards.
+From December to August US$ 30.00 per person for the first 8 days & 7 USD per day afterward.

 Per week per person US$ 20.00